 Adhesion between surfaces coated with polymers or polyelectrolytes is often determined by the mechanical properties of bridging polymer chains.
 Such processes can be studied either with the colloidal probe or the AFM tip.
 The most popular technique is to coat the substrate with the polymer in question and record a series of approach-retraction cycles as shown in the scheme above.
 The tip is normally functionalized to promote the attachment of the polymer.
 Some of the retraction force-profiles will show characteristic events signalling pulling or peeling of the polymer from the substrate.
 In many situations, these events originate from single molecules.
 Another possibility is to coat the tip with the polymer and to record force curves against a bare, functionalized substrate.
 While events are more difficult to observe with this approach, the events originate from single molecules more frequently.
 Optimal force resolution of the AFM used is essential for these experiments, more ...

 We have used this technique to investigate mechanical properties of dendronized polymers [S1].
 It was observed that their elastic response strongly depends on the salt concentration.
 This effect can be understood by the screening of electrostatic interactions.
-The colloidal probe technique was further used to investigate the adhesion of colloidal particles on cellulose surfaces [S2].
-It was found that the adhesion is controlled by peeling of cellulose chain loops from the surface.
+The colloidal probe technique was further used to investigate the stiffening of polymers in organic solvents [S2].

 [S1] L. Grebikova, P. Maroni, B. Z. Zhang, D. A. Schluter, M. Borkovec (2014) Single molecule force measurements by nano-handling of individual dendronized polymers, ACS Nano 8, 2237-2245, 10.1021/nn405485h.